McSally gets GOP primary challenger in Arizona Senate race

 The Republican nominee is likely to face Kelly, a gun control advocate and the husband of former Democratic Rep. Gabby Giffords, who was shot while meeting with constituents outside a Tucson, Arizona, supermarket in 2011.

-He is closely following Sinema’s centrist strategy and appears to face a relatively uncontested path to the Democratic nomination after U.S. Rep. Ruben Gallego, who was favored by many in the party’s liberal wing, opted not to run for the Senate.
+He is closely following Sinema’s centrist strategy and appears to face a relatively uncontested path to the Democratic nomination.